MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 > [!NOTE]
 > Although the _PropertySets_ parameter accepts the value All, we highly discourage using this value to retrieve all properties, because it slows down the command and reduces reliability.
 Always use the _PropertySets_ and _Properties_ parameters to retrieve the minimum number of properties that are required for your scenario.

-For more information about filtering in the EXO V2 module, see [Filters in the Exchange Online V2 module](filters-v2.md).
+For more information about filtering in the Exchange Online PowerShell module, see [Filters in the Exchange Online PowerShell module](filters-v2.md).

 ## Release notes

-Unless otherwise noted, the current release of the EXO V2 module contains all features of previous releases.
+Unless otherwise noted, the current release of the Exchange Online PowerShell module contains all features of previous releases.

 ### Current release: Version 2.0.5